jobergum/browser-ml-inference/README.md

 Paper [GoEmotions: A Dataset of Fine-Grained Emotions](https://arxiv.org/pdf/2005.00547.pdf)

 - The fine-tuned model is hosted on [Huggingface:bergum/xtremedistil-l6-h384-go-emotion](https://huggingface.co/bergum/xtremedistil-l6-h384-go-emotion).
-- The dataset is available on [Huggingface dataset hub](https://huggingface.co/datasets/go_emotions).
+- The `go_emotions` dataset is available on [Huggingface dataset hub](https://huggingface.co/datasets/go_emotions).

 See [TrainGoEmotions.ipynb](TrainGoEmotions.ipynb ) for how to train a model on the dataset and export the fine-tuned model to ONNX.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jobergum/emotion/blob/main/TrainGoEmotions.ipynb)

 ## ONNX-Runtime-web
-The model is quantized to int8 weights and has 22M trainable parameters and is 22MB large.
+The model is quantized to `int8` weights and has 22M trainable parameters.

 Inference is multi-threaded.
 To use multiple inference threads, specific http headers must be presented by the CDN, see [Making your website "cross-origin isolated" using COOP and COEP](https://web.dev/coop-coep/).

 Three threads are used for inference.
+Due to this [bug](https://github.com/microsoft/onnxruntime/issues/11679) multi-threading and COOP headers had to be disabled as the model would silently fail to initialize on IOS devices.

 For development, the [src/setupProxy.js](src/setupProxy.js) adds the required headers.
 See [react issue 10210](https://github.com/facebook/create-react-app/issues/10210)